The Flask Mega-Tutorial Part V: User Logins

 >>> hash

-In this example, the password foobar is transformed into a long encoded string through a series of cryptographic operations that have no known reverse operation, which means that a person that obtains the hashed password will be unable to use it to obtain the original password.
-As an additional measure, if you hash the same password multiple times, you will get different results, so this makes it impossible to identify if two users have the same password by looking at their hashes.
+In this example, the password foobar is transformed into a long encoded string through a series of cryptographic operations that have no known reverse operation, which means that a person that obtains the hashed password will be unable to use it to recover the original password.
+As an additional measure, if you hash the same password multiple times, you will get different results, since all hashed passwords get a different cryptographic salt, so this makes it impossible to identify if two users have the same password by looking at their hashes.

 The verification process is done with a second function from Werkzeug, as follows: